 Endometriosis: A Healthcare Professional's Guide

-Endometriosis can be painful, inconvenient due to excessive bleeding, and can affect fertility in women in their childbearing years.
+Endometriosis can be painful, inconvenient due to excessive bleeding, and can affect the fertility of women in their childbearing years.
 According to the American Society for Reproductive Medicine, endometriosis can be found in one-quarter to one-half of women who experience infertility.

 Because endometriosis is hormone-dependent and progressive, it is often diagnosed during the reproductive years in women from 25 to 35 years of age.
 Pain is thought to be due to misplaced tissue from the endometrium that relocates in the pelvis or elsewhere in the body.

 Outside of the pelvic cavity, misplaced endometrial tissue can be found in the bladder, rectum, bowel, vagina, cervix, vulva, and within internal surgical scars.
-The misplaced tissue responds to monthly hormones and can cause swelling, pain and scar tissue.
+The misplaced tissue responds to monthly hormones and can cause swelling, pain (can be severe) and scar tissue.

 Factors that increase the risk of a woman developing endometriosis include:

 - Nulliparity (no naturally-born children) or having children after age 30

 - Having a first-degree relative with the disease (mother, daughter, sister)